casbin/casbin-ex/README.md

 EnforcerSupervisor.start_enforcer(ename, blog_ac_model.conf)
 EnforcerServer.load_policies(ename, blog_ac_rules.csv)

-# You only have to add this line to load mapping rules.
-Unlike casbin
+# You only have to add this new line to load mapping rules.
+Unlike Casbin
 # Acx distinguishes from `normal` polic rules and `mapping` rules.
 # We've just happended to put the two types of rules in the same `*.csv` file.
 EnforcerServer.load_mapping_policies(ename, blog_ac_rules.csv)